Ginkooo/milodjango/README.md

 How to use it
 =============

+To populete db with some data run:

+`./manage.py populatedb`

 You have a few places to go:

 * / - Displays users in a table